Oh, the game market… Different from any other market, the video game market is peculiar in a way: it don’t follow companies, trends or traditions.

 Strong third parties support.
 Like any of its consoles, Nintendo produced perfect games, and those were often the

 SNESthe best sellers ranking.
 But unlike any of its follow generations, games from other companies made great performance in the console.
 And, most of the times, in their best shape, even being able to face Nintendo own games.
 Which other console, in the history, received so good and antagonistic games like Mario and Mortal Kombat 2, by example?
-To not mention excellent ports from several arcade games, like Street Fighter, Turtles in Time, and several others.
+Not to mention excellent ports from several arcade games, like Street Fighter, Turtles in Time, and several others.

 Iconic gamepad.
 If for the Nintendo